About this data: Facts and figures on this page are accurate as of Fall 2017, unless otherwise indicated.

 Additionally, the University has satellite campuses in Orange, Connecticut; New London, Connecticut; Old Lyme, Connecticut; and Prato, Italy.
 For more information, click here for the University of New Haven Campus Locations page.

-The University is composed of five colleges: the College of Arts and Sciences, the College of Business, the Tagliatela College of Engineering, the Henry C. Lee College of Criminal Justice and Forensic Sciences, and Lyme Academy College of Fine Arts.
+The University is composed of: the College of Arts and Sciences, the College of Business, the School of Health Sciences, the Henry C. Lee College of Criminal Justice and Forensic Sciences, Lyme Academy College of Fine Arts, and the Tagliatela College of Engineering.

 The University awards bachelor's and associate degrees in 57 undergraduate majors; master's degrees in 31 areas of graduate study; and a doctorate in criminal justice.
 For more information about our academic programs, click here for our Academics page.